Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Introduction

-In this paper, we introduce a nontrivial and ancilla-free circuit transformation rule for quantum circuits, the \textit{multi-product commutation relation (MCR)}, which is defined as a sequential PBC format.
+In this paper, to extend the domain of existing circuit rewrite rules, we introduce a class of nonlocal and ancilla-free circuit transformations for quantum circuits, the \textit{multiproduct commutation relation (MCR)}, which is defined as a sequential PBC format.
 MCR constructs a sequence consisting of multi-Pauli rotation gates that anticommute with each other but commute collectively.
-To show that MCR is a nontrivial equivalent transformation, we need to demonstrate that $T$-count optimization compilers are challenging in optimizing quantum circuits made redundant by this transformation.
-We employ MCR in an algorithm called \textit{quantum circuit unoptimization}~\cite{unoptimization}, which intentionally introduces redundancy to the circuit while keeping its equivalence.
-The schematic workflow of the quantum circuit unoptimization algorithm is shown in Fig.~\ref{fig: overview}.
+As a result, MCR enables gate reorderings that go beyond local rewrites based solely on commutation relations between individual gates.
+Leveraging this transformation rule, we propose the MCR Compiler that explicitly incorporates MCR as an optimization pass for $T$-count reduction.
+To evaluate its effectiveness in comparison with existing compilers, we construct benchmark circuits that are deliberately made redundant by MCR.
+To this end, we employ MCR in an algorithm called \textit{quantum circuit unoptimization}~\cite{unoptimization}, which intentionally introduces redundancy to the circuit while keeping its equivalence.
 Using this process, we can guarantee the optimal $T$-count from the original quantum circuit, allowing us to quantitatively analyze the performance of compilers in optimizing redundant $T$~gates.
-Using the unoptimized circuits as benchmarks, where redundant $T$~gates are introduced by MCR, we evaluate the performance of four types of $T$~gate optimization compilers, specifically those based on the ZX-calculus, phase-polynomial, and sequential PBC representations.
+Using the unoptimized circuits as benchmarks, where redundant $T$~gates are introduced by MCR, we evaluate the performance of the MCR Compiler and four types of $T$~gate optimization compilers, specifically those based on the ZX-calculus, phase-polynomial, and sequential PBC representations.
+The schematic workflow of the quantum compiler benchmarking framework is shown in Fig.~\ref{fig: overview}.
 Our results show that these state-of-the-art compilers, despite their different optimization frameworks, fail to reduce the $T$-count comparable to that of the original circuit.
-This finding demonstrates that MCR is a nontrivial equivalent transformation not currently incorporated in compilers, suggesting the potential for integrating MCR-based transformations into future compilation passes, leading to more globally aware $T$-count reduction.
+In contrast to existing compilers, the MCR Compiler successfully exploits MCR-based transformations and achieves substantial $T$-count reductions.
+These results confirm that MCR is not only a nontrivial equivalent transformation rule, but also functions as a practically effective optimization rule that enables more globally aware $T$-count reduction.